syncfusion-content/install-docs/Common/Essential-Studio/Installation/add-on-installers/Source-code.md

 ![Package Generator](Source-code-images/pack-generator.png)

-2.Make sure that you have installed **Node.js version 16.20.0** on your machine.
+2.Make sure that you have installed **Node.js version 16.20.0** or above on your machine.
 If not, install Node.js from [here](https://nodejs.org/en/download/).

 3.Run the below command in the command prompt to install the required packages.